gsioteam/action_behavior_tree/README.md

 In many cases we want the behavior tree have continuous state capabilities.
-For example, during a character cast an action, we need this behavior tree focus on this action and no need to check or toggle states in local branches.
+For example, during a character cast an action, we need this behavior tree focus on this action and no need to check or toggle states in partial branches.

 A `RUNNING` status is added for indicating that this node is running continuously.